 At the beginning of 2020 I took up a Future Leaders Fellowship position in the Department of Philosophy at the University of Warwick.
 My interdisciplinary Communicative Mind research group will investigate the relationship between ‘Theory of Mind’ and communication in ontogeny, phylogeny, and in human history.
 We’ll set out to explain both why humans are the only species that uses language, and how our species came to be able to think about mental states in ways that no other species does.

 Previously I was a Wissenschaftlicher Mitarbeiter at the Berlin School of Mind and Brain.
 Until October 2013 I held a similar position in Mike Tomasello’s Department of Developmental and Comparative Psychology at the MPI-EVA in Leipzig (October 2009-September 2013).
 I have also held visiting fellowships at the Australian National University (March-April 2018 and 2019) and at the Fachhochschule Postdam (October-December 2019).

 The picture above features four orang-utans who live at the Wolfgang Köhler Primate Research Centre in Leipzig (L-R): Bimbo, Tanah carrying Sari, and Suaq.
 The picture was taken by Charlotte Bröcker.

-You can read an interview with me here.
+You can also read an interview with me here.